-4. As required by Title II of the Higher Education Act, Alma College reports a 100 percent pass rate for the Michigan Test for Teacher Certification.
-A complete copy of Alma College's Title II report is available upon request from the Education Department at (989) 463-7357 or may be found online at www.alma.edu.
+- 1. Admission to the Teacher Education Program is now a prerequisite for all classes at the 300 level and above. - As required by Title II of the Higher Education Act, Alma College reports a 100 percent pass rate for the Michigan Test for Teacher Certification.
+A complete copy of Alma College's Title II report is available upon request from the Education Department at (989) 463-7357 or may be found online at www.alma.edu. - Courses for the new elementary and secondary program that will not be offered during the 2011-12 year are not included here.
+Course descriptions for those classes are available on request from the Education department.